Matzlfangen: Spritzen

 Players/teams may raise (spritzen) alternately, each announcement adds 1 stake or game point to the game value (N.B. unlike other games there is no doubling, redoubling, etc.).
-Players are only allowed to announce a raise or reraise before a card has been lead to the first trick.
+Players are only allowed to announce a raise or reraise before a card has been led to the first trick.
 Raising is done by announcements in the following order: Schuß, Re, Sub, Dut, Hirsch, Gams, Jager, Gweih, Auffi, Drauffi.

 Play

 In Durch and Trumpf-Durch, the declarer leads; otherwise forehand is on lead.
 Players must follow suit and head the trick if possible.
 A player who is unable to follow suit must trump or overtrump if a trump has already been played.
 In other words, Farbzwang, Trumpfzwang and Stichzwang apply.
 A player who has no card of the suit led and no trumps may play any card.
 The trick is won by the highest trump in it, or if it contains no trump by the highest card of the suit led.
 The winner of each trick leads to the next.